-The Contractor will comply with the Environmental Protection Plans prepared for the Project, including mitigation measures identified during the environmental assessment and contained herein.
-Environmental aspects of the work including applicable license/ permit conditions will be discussed during the Pre-Job Meeting, Weekly Progress Meetings, and Daily Job Planning Meetings.
+The Contractor will comply with the Environmental Protection Plans prepared for the Project, including mitigation measures identified during the environmental assessment phase and contained herein.
+Environmental aspects of the work will be discussed during the Pre-Job Meeting, Weekly Progress Meetings, and Daily Job Planning Meetings.